Article updated: October 20, 2021

 - Press ENTER to run your search query.
 If there is a problem with your query syntax, Insights highlights the error and provides guidance on how to fix it.

-When you run your search, Insights displays a set of standard metrics on the results page.
-See Metrics in Insights for a complete list of metrics and their descriptions.
+When you run your search, Insights displays a set of standard metrics for the mentions in your search results.
+See Analyze and filter your Insights search results for more information.

 Note: If you want to see results for a different time frame, you need to save your search first.